v2panda/edocs/README.md

 # edocs

-My bookmark
-Peter's personal tech notes and random stuff.
+Panda's personal tech notes and random stuff.

 Do not waste your time here.